Xbox Reportedly Spent $100 Million for Rise of the Tomb Raider Timed Exclusivity

 While I appreciate the fact that MS basically funded the game and still agreed to let other platforms have it just a year later, I feel like it was a bit of a waste.
 I mean, Sony purchased the entirety of Insomniac for just over twice that amount and received both IP ownership and talent that came with that.
 I'm not saying MS should buy more studios now, but back in 2015 they definitely could have used extra internal studios.
 Better purchases could have been made IMO.

-Buying studios are vert different.
+Buying studios are very different.
 They have to continue to support and fund a studio they buy and also hope they turn in profits where as a Timed Exclusive, When its done, its done.
 Also Crystal Dynamics isnt for sale so to get the Tomb Raider deal, this was there only option.
 Its still a fair chunk of money to spend on something they dont own.

+I understand it's not the exact same thing, but I do believe that this move, in retrospect at least, was not a good one.
+The money could have been better used elsewhere.

+In what exactly?
+They went off to buy Bethesda, money to them is where they see the profits and marketing.
+Insomanic was a clever purchase for Sony however they dont own any IP even close to the value of Tomb Raider.
+MS brought the rights to one of the biggest gaming icons, thats how they saw the purchase.

 Right, MS bought some studios as well.
 Many of which came with IPs and talent.